 It is difficult to say whether a detox or treatment bed would be open and available.
 Admissions to programs are by appointment; there may be information required of you by the agency before they can make a decision that they can meet your full clinical need.
 There are also criteria for financial eligibility for certain detox and treatment opportunities.

 An adjustment of current Federal Poverty Guidelines by family size is used to determine financial assistance eligibility for all treatment opportunities.
 There are special funding sources such as:

 There are also veterans programs, and funding programs for pregnant, postpartum or homeless women.
 Please call the Division at 856-384-6885 for assistance.

 The County offers free eye exams once a month in cooperation with the NJ Commission for the Blind.
-Eye exams are held once a month within Gloucester County at alternate locations (Health Department, Sewell and Shady Lane Complex, Clarksboro).
+Eye exams are held once a month at the Health Department, in Sewell.
 You must make an appointment by calling 856-384-6842.

 Yes, if you are not in need of a full exam or a new prescription, you may be tested for glaucoma.

 The United States Social Security Administration (SSA) offers benefits depending on the nature of your disability, your age, your work history, and Social Security taxes paid.
 The easiest and most efficient way to apply is online, or you may contact the SSA by toll-free numbers:

 No, any child with a chronic illness or developmental delay may qualify for case management.